 TIP: Book your room on the Wellington Hotel’s own website to get unlimited free wifi!

 We arrived back at the Wellington and still had time to rest before having to change and get ready to head down to the Palace Theatre in Times Square (less than a 10 minute walk).

-You may recall, two tickets to An American in Paris had arrived in a surprise package I received from Tieks earlier this year and we couldn’t have been more excited!
+You may recall, two tickets to An American in Paris had arrived in a surprise package I received from Tieks earlier this year.
+My daughter and I couldn’t have been more excited!
 It was our first time seeing a show in New York and it was nothing less than spectacular.
-The performance was riveting and beautiful, and although my daughter and I had flown in on a red-eye the night before, not slept all day and then went to the play, neither one of us fell asleep or even got droopy eyelids–it was that good!
+The performance was riveting and beautiful.
+Although my daughter and I had flown in on a red-eye the night before, not slept all day and then went to the play, neither one of us fell asleep.
+We didn’t even get droopy eyelids–it was that good!

-The next day, we walked to Eataly (more below) via 5th Avenue, stopping by Times Square, The New York Public Library (home of the original Winnie the Pooh and friends!) and The Coty Building which has amazing Lalique windows which you’d miss if you didn’t know they were in the building, but totally worth checking out!
+The next day, we walked to Eataly (more below) via 5th Avenue.
+We stopped by Times Square, The New York Public Library (home of the original Winnie the Pooh and friends) and The Coty Building.
+This building has amazing Lalique windows which anyone would miss if you didn’t know they were there.
+They are totally worth checking out!

-It was getting hotter as the day went on, so instead of walking back to the Wellington, we took the subway to Central Park for one last loop before heading to back to the hotel to pick up our bags and catch our train at Penn Station for Philadelphia.
+It was getting hotter as the day went on, so instead of walking back to the Wellington, we took the subway.
+We went up to Central Park for one last loop before heading to back to the hotel.
+We picked up our bags and caught the train for Philadelphia.
 There’s truly so much you can do in New York City in a short amount of time.